Systemic Lupus (cont.)

 SLE is undoubtedly a potentially serious illness with involvement of numerous organ systems.
 However, it is important to recognize that most people with SLE lead full, active, and healthy lives.
 Periodic increases in disease activity (flares) can usually be managed by varying medications.
 Since ultraviolet light can precipitate and worsen flares, people with systemic lupus should avoid sun exposure.
 Sunscreens and clothing covering the extremities can be helpful.
 Abruptly stopping medications, especially corticosteroids, can also cause flares and should be avoided.
-People with SLE are at increased risk of infections, especially if they are taking corticosteroids or immunosuppressive medications.
-Therefore, any unexpected fever should be reported and evaluated.
+People with SLE are at increased risk of infections as complications, especially if they are taking corticosteroids or immunosuppressive medications.
+Therefore, any unexpected fever should be reported to medical professionals and evaluated.

 The key to successful management of SLE is regular contact and communication with the doctor, allowing monitoring of symptoms, disease activities, and treatment of side effects.